Looking for a delicious way to use up all that fresh zucchini from your garden? Try these Easy Zucchini Puffs recipe.

 For the Zucchini

-- After you grate the zucchini, you'll need to get rid of the excess water.
+- Press the grated zucchini through a fine mesh strainer to get rid of the excess water.

 How to Prepare the Puffs

-- In a large bowl, combine the flour, baking powder and Italian Seasoning.
+- In a large bowl, whisk together the flour, baking powder, and Italian seasoning.

-- In another bowl, combine the egg with the milk.
-Then add to the dry ingredients and combine.
+- In a separate bowl, whisk together the egg and milk.
+Then add this mixture to the dry ingredients and gently combine.

-- Add the shredded zucchini and cheese to the batter and mix to combine.
+- Gently fold the shredded zucchini and cheese into the batter until just combined.

-- Spoon into mini muffin pans that have been sprayed with non-stick cooking spray.
+- Divide the batter into mini muffin pans that have been lightly coated with non-stick cooking spray.

-- Bake in a preheated 375 degree oven for 20 minutes or until the center is done.
+- Bake in a preheated 375°F oven for 20 minutes, or until a toothpick inserted into the center comes out clean.

 Notes